jrharmon/MockHttpServer/README.md

 ##Usage

-In its simplest form, when creating an instance of MockServer, you just need to specify the port to listen on, a url to listen for (just the part after the port), and a lambda that returns a string.
+In its simplest form, when creating an instance of MockServer, you just need to specify the port to listen on, a url to listen for (just the part after the port), and a lambda that returns a string or void.

 MockServer implements IDisposable, so always be sure to dispose of it when done, or wrap it in a using statement.
 Otherwise, it will continue waiting for a request, and will cause any new instances to fail,